KrishnaMehta123/Suggestedits/docs/Getting Started/security-overview/audit-logs/automated-audit-log-exports-for-siem.md

 * You have Admin access to your CleverTap account.
 * You have an existing cloud storage bucket in AWS S3, Google Cloud Storage, or Azure Blob Storage.
 * You can generate and provide access credentials (for example, AWS Access Key ID, Secret Access Key, GCP Service Account JSON, or Azure Connection String).
-* The destination bucket allows write permissions from CleverTap’s export service.
+* The destination bucket allows write permissions from CleverTap's export service.

 > 📘 **Secure Log Delivery for Compliance Tracking**
 >
 > Customers in BFSI or regulated sectors often require SIEM integrations for continuous compliance tracking.
-CleverTap’s export mechanism ensures secure and traceable delivery of log files to your environment.
+CleverTap's export mechanism ensures secure and traceable delivery of log files to your environment.

 # Set Up SIEM Export

 To configure automatic Audit Log exports, perform the following steps: